goreleaser/goreleaser/www/docs/pro.md

 I don't have a plan for that yet, but please [email me](mailto:carlos@becker.software?subject=GoReleaser%20Enterprise%20Support) if you are interested.

+## Using GoReleaser Pro

+When you buy it on [gumroad](https://gum.co/goreleaser), you'll get a license key.

+You can then pass it to the `release` command either via the `--key` flag or the `GORELEASER_KEY` environment variable.

 ---

 **✨✨ Thanks for your support! ✨✨**